Parika23/Task10/README.md

 ## Files
 - `Flight_Operations.ipynb` — Complete Google Colab/Pandas data-analysis notebook.
-- `Flight_Operations.csv` — Flight Operations dataset used in the analysis.
+- `Day10_Flight_Operations_Dataset.csv` — Flight Operations dataset used in the analysis.

 ## Objective
-Perform a complete data-analysis workflow using Pandas on the Flight Operations dataset.
+Perform a complete data analysis workflow using Pandas on the Flight Operations dataset.
 The notebook covers:

 - Loading and understanding the dataset
 - Inspecting rows, columns, data types, missing values, duplicates, and descriptive statistics